furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 1. Fork & clone this repo
 2. Open the project in VSCode
-    * [Install the Calva extension](https://calva.io/getting-started/#install-vs-code-and-calva), if you don't have it installed already.
+    * [Install the Calva extension](https://calva.io/getting-started/#install-vs-code-and-calva) if you don't have it already.
 3. Press F1 and select `Calva: Start a Project REPL and Connect (aka Jack-In)`
 > <img src=".media/readme/03_calva_jack_in.png" width="60%" >